krx0896/Music-Recommendation-System-Combining-Spotify-Recommendation-Engine-with-LLM-and-RAG/README.md

 ## How to Use

 1. Clone the repository and install dependencies.
+2. Please get the Pinecone, OpenAI, Spotify API Key issued and bring it up
-2. Input your user metadata and queries.
+3. Input your user metadata and queries.
-3. Run the system to receive personalized music recommendations.
+4. Run the system to receive personalized music recommendations.

 ---